Parenting Coordination

 The PC's authority is set forth in an agreement signed by the parents and filed with the court, called a "consent order," because the parents consent to working with a PC.
 Once filed, the agreement has the force of a court order.

-The Parenting Coordinator’s authority is clearly spelled out in the court order, or by the consent of the parents.
+The Parenting Coordinator’s authority is clearly spelled out in the court order, and by the consent of the parents.
 The parents work with the PC to determine what issues the PC will be consulted on.
 However, a PC can't make decisions as to custody, and can't change the amount of parenting time the court has allocated to each parent.
 The PC only makes decisions to help a couple settle the everyday disagreements that throw a monkey wrench into the kids being able to go back and forth smoothly between the two households.

 What kinds of issues does a Parenting Coordinator address?

-· minor changes or clarification of parenting time schedules, including vacation,
+· minor changes or clarification of parenting time schedules, including vacation, holidays, and temporary variations from the existing parenting plan

 · transitions or exchanges of the children including date, time, place, means of transportation and/or transporter